kubernetes/enhancements/keps/sig-node/20190322-image-gc-whitelist.md

 ## Release Signoff Checklist

-**ACTION REQUIRED:** In order to merge code into a release, there must be an issue in [kubernetes/enhancements] referencing this KEP and targeting a release milestone **before [Enhancement Freeze](https://github.com/kubernetes/sig-release/tree/master/releases) of the targeted release**.

-For enhancements that make changes to code or processes/procedures in core Kubernetes i.e., [kubernetes/kubernetes], we require the following Release Signoff checklist to be completed.

-Check these off as they are completed for the Release Team to track.
-These checklist items _must_ be updated for the enhancement to be released.

 - [ ] kubernetes/enhancements issue in release milestone, which links to KEP (this should be a link to the KEP location in kubernetes/enhancements, not the initial KEP PR)
 - [ ] KEP approvers have set the KEP status to `implementable`
 - [ ] Design details are appropriately documented